peacock0803sz/slides/talks/pyconapac2023/pyconapac2023.md

 - not Included helper for the building wheels

 <!--
 It has two points of advantages.
 The first one is the fast dependency resolver.
 It is the fastest of the tools I introduce today.

-but, you can choose the another dependency resolver.
+But, you can choose the another dependency resolver.
 Next point, it supports PEP six-hundred twenty-one style `pyproject.toml`, The two previous ones had limited or no support, but this one is already supported.
 So, its format is Standardized by PEP, you may transfer to other tools easily.

-One drawback is that it does not include a helper for the building wheels.
+Just one drawback, I think is that it does not include a helper for the building wheels.
 But it's not a big problem if you do not publish packages frequently.
 -->

 ---